-Mylo is a fin-tech company and app based in Canada that allows users to automatically save, invest, and meet their financial goals.
+Moka is a fin-tech company and app-based in Canada that allows users to automatically save, invest, and meet their financial goals.
 It was founded in 2017 by Phil Barrar and featured on the Dragon’s Den show.

 How It Works

-The basic Mylo subscription has a $1 per month flat fee.
-This fee is irrespective of how much you invest every month, meaning that the bigger your investment, the lower the impact of fees on your overall returns.
+A Moka subscription has a $3 per month flat fee.
+This fee is the same regardless of how much you invest every month, meaning that the bigger your investment, the lower the impact of fees on your overall returns.

-The funds you invest with Mylo are insured by the Canadian Investor Protection Fund (CIPF) up to $1 million.
+The funds you invest with Moka are insured by the Canadian Investor Protection Fund (CIPF) up to $1 million.

 If you want to delete or close your account, send them an email at [email protected] and they will assist you in closing your account.

-As a robo-advisor, Wealthsimple is also popularly referred to as a digital wealth management company.
-They have been recipients of several awards in the fin-tech industry.
+As a robo-advisor, Wealthsimple is also popularly referred to as a digital wealth management company and has been the recipient of several awards in the fin-tech industry.